18 Best Springs in Florida

-You may not be able to swim at Silver Glen Springs, but that doesn’t mean there isn’t fun to be had on the water at this beautiful spring in Florida.
+You may not be able to swim at Silver Glen Springs, but that doesn't mean there isn't fun to be had on the water at this beautiful spring in Florida.
 Board a glass-bottom boat for a unique look at the beautiful creatures (including manatees) that lurk beneath the clear surface of this serene spring.
 The best part?
-You won’t get wet.
+You won't get wet.

 Set against a lush, forested backdrop of pine, oak, and cedar trees, Silver Glen Springs is a photographer's dream.
 It, too, is located in Ocala National Forest, but it lies in the 4,000-acre Silver Springs State Park.